2015–16 Nepal blockade: Concerns about Nepal's constitution

-On 20 September 2015, the long-stalled Constitution of Nepal was passed with 90% approval from the representatives in Nepal's Constituent Assembly (CA).
+On 20 September 2015, the long-stalled Constitution of Nepal was passed in Nepal's Constituent Assembly.
+Two ethnic groups — Madheshi people and Tharu people — had been protesting against the new constitution, alleging that it marginalized them.
 66 members of Nepal's 598-strong Constituent Assembly, belonging to these groups, abstained from voting in protest.
-By 20 September, more than 40 people including 8 police officers had been killed in clashes between the protesters and the police.
-Not all constitution passage related protests, deaths, nor bandh (strike) were ordered by or took place among Madhesis or in the Madhesh; there are various unresolved issues touched off by the passage of the constitution related to the multitude of races, political interests and castes in the diverse and developing country.
-Nevertheless, the fuel crisis itself has direct relation to the Madhesh as it is the transit point for the vast majority of imports, two ethnic groups in the border region with India – Tharus and Madhesi people- have also been protesting against human rights violations, alleging that the new constitution marginalized them.
-There were also bandhs (strikes) declared in the Terai region, even before the constitutional passage, curtailing Terai business but otherwise not affecting the rest of the country.
+By 20 September, more than 40 people had been killed in clashes between the protesters and the police.
+There were also bandhs (strikes) declared in the Terai region, curtailing Terai business but otherwise not affecting the rest of the country.